 General term (lat.
-Nékrosis = the killing, also necrobiose) for the death of cells, tissue parts or organ districts in plants as a pathological reaction to certain effects with different cause (in complete dying of a plant is called apoplexy ).
-A necrosis is triggered by harmful effects on the cell.
-The causes are lack of nutrients and oxygen, Poisons, too high content salt in the ground, water stress (Lack of water), radioactivity, etc. As a result, the cells die off in the tissue and then usually lead to an inflammatory reaction.
-Depending on the type of tissue and extent of damage, necrosis heals completely by regrowth of surviving cells, or the dead tissue is replaced by a connective tissue scar.
-The necrosis mainly manifests itself first by a yellow or red to blackish brown discoloration of the leaves, Later, necrotic spots (dark pustules) form on the leaves.
+Nékrosis = killing, also necrobiotic) for the death of cells, parts of tissues or areas of organs in plants as a pathological reaction to certain effects with different causes (in the case of complete death of a plant one speaks of apoplexy ).
+Necrosis is triggered by harmful influences on the cell.
+The causes are lack of nutrients and oxygen, Poisons, too high a content of salt in the ground, water stress (Lack of water), radioactivity etc. As a result, the cells die in the tissue and then mostly an inflammatory reaction.
+Depending on the type of tissue and the extent of damage, the necrosis heals completely through regrowth of surviving cells, or the dead part of the tissue is replaced by a connective tissue scar.
+The necrosis mainly manifests itself first by a yellow or red to black-brown discoloration of the leaves, Later necrotic spots (dark pustules) form on the leaves.

-In viticulture, necrosis is a symptom or sequelae in many different diseases, which are characterized by dark discoloration of roots, woody parts and foliage of the vine shows.
-Among other things, the causes may be more specific bacteria. virus or mushrooms his.
-Rebstock diseases with necrotic symptoms are Bacteria necrosis. chlorosis.
+In viticulture, necrosis is a symptom or sequela in many different diseases, which are characterized by dark discoloration of roots, woody parts and foliage of the vine shows.
+The causes can include certain species bacteria. virus or mushrooms his.
+Rebstock diseases are with necrotic symptoms Bacteria necrosis. chlorosis.
 Esca. eutypa dieback.
-Flavescence dorée, Wrong mildew.
+Flavescence doree, Wrong mildew.
 Pierce Disease.
 Red burner. black rot.
 Black spots disease.
-Blackfoot disease. stem necrosis. yellowing and white rot, See also a listing of all diseases and pests below Vine enemies,
+Blackfoot disease. stem necrosis. yellowing and white rot, See also a list of all diseases and pests below Vine enemies,